 Non-compensation Expense.
 The increase in non-compensation expenses during the period from January 3, 2023 to June 30, 2023 (Successor) compared to the period from January 1, 2022 to June 30, 2022 (Predecessor) of \$74.4 million includes \$29.7 million of one-time fees related to the business combination, primarily in professional services, an impairment charge of \$29.4 million related to AHRA and a \$12.9 million loss related to the change in fair value of warrant liabilities.
-These expenses were partially offset by a \$36.9 million gain related to the change in fair value of earn-out liabilities as a result of share price appreciation.
+These expenses were partially offset by a \$36.9 million gain related to the change in fair value of share price appreciation.